 Produced from the same company as Hello Panda, Yan Yan comes in a package with two compartments.
 One side has the biscuit sticks or the cracker sticks, and the other side has the cream for dipping.

-The cream comes in different flavors you can get like chocolate, strawberry, vanilla, or yogurt flavored frosting.
+The cream comes in different flavors like chocolate, strawberry, vanilla, or yogurt-flavored frosting.
 This gives the consumer the enjoyment of dipping the sticks with the flavored cream as much as they want.

 9. Choco Pie

-This round cake has two small round layers of cake with marshmallow filling and chocolate covering.
+This round cake has two small cake layers with marshmallow filling and chocolate covering.
 This is Korea’s version of the American moon pie.
-These chocolatey treats of goodness get crumbly, but still, the satisfaction you feel after you’ve eaten is incomparable.
+These chocolatey treats of goodness get crumbly, but the satisfaction you feel after you’ve eaten is incomparable.

 10. Bungeoppang / Taiyaki

-Korea calls it “bungeoppang” in Korea, and Japan calls it “taiyaki”, but most people call it the “fish with the red beans in it.”
+Korea calls it “bungeoppang” in Korea, and Japan calls it “taiyaki”, but most people call it the “fish with red beans in it.”
 Nonetheless, this fish has made its way to people’s hearts.
-In Korea, they even created a take-home ice cream version that comes in different flavors of creams.
+They even created a take-home ice cream version in Korea that comes in different creams.

 Frequently Asked Questions

-A: Asians do like to snack on nibbles with different textures, tastes, and flavors.
-It all depends on their mood and preference, but the staples are chips, candies, chocolates, ice cream which comes in sandwiches or popsicles, or even yogurt drinks.
+Asians like to snack on nibbles with different textures, tastes, and flavors.
+It all depends on their mood and preference, but the staples are chips, candies, chocolates, and ice cream, which comes in sandwiches, popsicles, or even yogurt drinks.
 If you want to try and experience them, you can find them in various markets offering Asia’s products.

-A: The country produces some of the best munchies you can find in Asia.
-The rice crackers, Hawflakes, dried up squid, and White rabbit cream candies are just a few of a long list of nibbles you can get from China and try.
-A lot of people like these snacks and definitely recommend them for others to try.
+The country produces some of the best munchies you can find in Asia.
+The rice crackers, Hawflakes, dried-up squid, and White rabbit cream candies are just a few of a long list of nibbles you can try from China.
+Many people like these snacks and recommend them to others to try.

-A: As every country’s food culture is different, their hunt for flavor varies as well.
-America has a different set of popular food good for snacking like Oreos, Kitkats, Lay’s chips, Ritz, M&m’s, and such.
-The popularity of food or a snack will depend on which place you want your snack from.
+As every country’s food culture is different, their hunt for flavor varies as well.
+America has a different set of popular food for snacking, like Oreos, Kitkats, Lay’s chips, Ritz, M&m’s, and such.
+The popularity of food or a snack depends on where you want your snack.

-A: Famous for gracing the world with the addictive matcha and wasabi flavor, Japan offers a lot more flavor combinations in their recipes.
+Famous for gracing the world with the addictive matcha and wasabi flavor, Japan offers many more flavor combinations in its recipes.
 In Japan, you can find and get Pocky, Yan Yan, Yakult, and Taiyaki.
-In Japan, you can also find and get nibbles like mochi, dried mini fish, dried seaweed, and a whole lot more to try.
+In Japan, you can also find nibbles like mochi, dried mini fish, dried seaweed, and a lot more to try.